RoosterDragon/Desktop-Ponies/Content/readme.txt

 Latest changes:

+v1.52:
+- Added Neon Lights by Bot-chan.
+- Added Ponyville Library by StarStep.
+- When editing a pony, it will be respawned when changes are made to ensure it gets the updated configuration.
+- Added some scrollbars to the window for setting up transparency for GIF images.
+- Prevent a crash when the current profile selection cannot be remembered due to file security.

 v1.51:
 - Added Flutterbat, Aunt Orange, Goldie Delicious, Tealove, Truffle Shuffle and Mane 6 Breezies by Bot-chan.
 - Added Surprise change, Applejack banjo and drag, Lyra lyre, Pinkie Pie sleep, Saddle Rager transform,